Homeschool co-ops, enrichment programs, and other options abound in the Kansas City area!

 “My 5-year-old is so social, and I can’t imagine staying at home all day with him!”

 Even as homeschooling becomes more mainstream, many parents still worry about socialization.
 While we addressed the socialization question extensively in this blog post, homeschool co-ops or enrichment centers may not always provide “instant socialization” for your children.

 For one thing, if they’re as young as 5, the academic-focused teaching in these groups may not be the best fit for your social butterfly.

 As your kids become older, socialization will become more important.
-But how often do we know 5-year-olds who crave 20 or more “best friends” as they prepare for launching into high school?
+But 5-year-olds don’t often crave 20 or more “best friends” as they prepare for launching into high school!

 As you do your research, Dawn recommends the following questions:

 While this question can seem obvious, it’s sometimes easy to forget as you check off your to-do list!

 Remember your educational philosophy and then make sure that your co-op, group activity or enrichment program is helping you reach that goal.
 Perhaps right now your focus (especially for younger kids) is more on building character or learning through play, rather than a highly structured academic setting.

 In that case, maybe you can wait for a year or two before joining homeschool co-ops and other organized groups.

 Often families will mention the slower pace of life and greater quantities of family time together that homeschooling brings.
 Use that to your advantage when planning out your school schedule!